-What are the treatment options for spilling?
+What are the treatment options for reflux?

 |Burping or winding||

-If you are looking after a baby who's constantly bringing up feeds, you may feel that you always smell of sour milk.
-Being prepared can help you manage the situation:
+Looking after a baby who's constantly spilling can be frustrating.
+Being prepared can help you manage the situation.

-- Place a towel or flannel over your shoulder, when you are carrying your baby upright.
+- Place a towel or flannel over your shoulder when you are carrying your baby upright.